-There is a scenic lookout at White Bluff just off the Northwest Coastal Highway south of the Gladstone turnoff.
-From here you can get an impression of the massive size of Shark Bay with vistas across the shallow intertidal area towards Hamelin Pool and Faure Sill.
+A scenic lookout at White Bluff just off the highway south of the Gladstone turnoff gives some insight into the massive size of Shark Bay with views across the shallow intertidal area towards Hamelin Pool and Faure Sill.

 PO Box 459